-We are dedicated to reducing the number of crashes on our roads and decreasing harm caused to individuals, their families, and friends.
+We are dedicated to reducing the harm caused as a result of crashes that occur on our roads.

 In 2022, we undertook a rural speed limit review which involved engagement with the rural community that informed proposed changes to rural speeds.